anjaustinftw/rust-fuel-consumption-calculator/README.md

 # Fuel Consumption Calculator

 This is my first command line interface program in Rust.
-Its function is to calculate the gas mileage of a car based on actual miles driven and the amount of fuel required to top off the vehicle's tank.
+Its function is to calculate the gas mileage of a vehicle based on actual miles driven and the amount of fuel required to top off the vehicle's tank.

 ## How to calculate the milage of a vehicle